yazhou2019/BNTR/README.md

  </details>

 - Remark 1: You need to install the R package snow (for the parallel computing) and the dependences of BNTR in a linux server.
-- Remark 2: You can set the tuning parameters of BroadcasTR in ./experiments/Table_1_new/ParallelComput/parallel_source1000.R.
+- Remark 2: You can set the tuning parameters of BroadcasTR in ./experiments/Table_1_new/ParallelComput/parallel_source1000.R. for the sample size n=1000.
-- Remark 3: You can set the number of CPUs for the computation in ./experiments/Table_1_new/ParallelComput/parallel_replications_big_1000K8_new.R
+- Remark 3: You can set the number of CPUs for the computation in ./experiments/Table_1_new/ParallelComput/parallel_replications_big_1000K8_new.R for the sample size n=1000.
-- Remark 4: For more details, please refer to ./experiments/Table_1_new/README.md.
+- Remark 4: For more details, please refer to ./experiments/Table_1_new.
 - Remark 5: For Fig. S.1. and Fig. S.2. in the supplementary, please refer to ./experiments/Figure_5_new and ./experiments/Figure_6_new, respectively.

 ## Experiment 3: The real data analysis in Section 5.2 of the main paper
-You can
+For the code to reproduce Table 2 in the main paper, please refer to ./experiments/Table 2.
+You can obtain the results by using the following steps.
 - Step 1.
 Download the data from http://neurotycho.org/expdatalist/listview?task=67
 - Step 2.
-Run "01Read_preprocessing.R" in R
+Set ./experiments/Table 2 as the working directory.
+- Step 2.
+For data preprocessing, please follow the steps in ./experiments/Table 2/ECOG_observation/README.md.
+You will obtain X_test_1.Rdata, X_train_1.Rdata, y_all.Rdata.
 - Step 3.
-Run "02Wavenet_preprocessing.m" in MATLAB
-- Step 4.
-Run "03aTensorize_preprocessing.R" and "03boutput_preprocessing.R" in R You will get "X_train_1.Rdata", "X_test_1.Rdata" and "y_all.Rdata"
+Run "RealNonLin.R", "RealTLR-rescaled.R",and "RealENet.R" to obtain the results of BroadcasTR, TLR-rescaled, ENetR, respectively.
+For TLR1, please refer to ./experiments/Table 2/README.md.

+- Remark 1: The data spliting follows /ECOG_observation/idtest_matrix.Rdata and ./ECOG_observation/idtrain_matrix.Rdata.
+- Remark 2: For more details, please refer to ./experiments/Table 2.